 Pets and the immunocompromised personAIDS patients and pets; Bone marrow transplant patients and pets; Chemotherapy patients and pets

-Persons with weakened immune systems are often advised to give up their pets to avoid getting various diseases from the animals.
-Persons in this category include those who take high doses of steroids and others who have:
+People with weakened immune systems may be advised to give up their pets to avoid getting diseases from the animals.
+People in this category include those who take high doses of steroids and others who have:

 - Cancer, including lymphoma and leukemia (mostly during treatment)

 - Had an organ transplant